Updated June 12, 2023

 Karate Kid!
-Doing your moves correctly and progressing your way through from the menial white belt tied up tight around your waists to the prestigious black belt, the highest honor that gives you the status of an expert in this form of martial arts.
-While even in Karate, black belt doesn’t signify that your learning experiences halt there, it always offers you many more accelerated opportunities to face the best in its class and excel at those challenges.
+Making your moves correctly and progressing your way through from the menial white belt tied up tight around your waist to the prestigious black belt, the highest honor that gives you the status of an expert in this form of martial arts.
+While even in Karate, a black belt doesn’t signify that your learning experiences halt there, it always offers you many more accelerated opportunities to face the best in its class and excel at those challenges.

 Now that you’re up to speed with the term “black belt”, it’s easy for you to grasp why the certifications belted out by Six Sigma and Lean Six Sigma hold the names of these karate belts.
-Each belt gives a certain level of education and knowledge to the candidate and this candidate is then eligible to lead improvement programs and to practice or avail of the certain privileges of great knowledge, within the corporate world.
-We will see more about the needs of Black Belt and how exactly you can find your way to wearing one.
-First stop, what is Lean Six Sigma!
+Each belt gives a certain level of education and knowledge to the candidate, and this candidate is then eligible to lead improvement programs and to practice or avail of certain privileges of great knowledge within the corporate world.
+We will see more about the need for a Black Belt and how exactly you can find your way to wearing one.
+First stop, what is Lean Six Sigma?

 Let’s Talk About Lean Six Sigma

-Blending the two specialisms of Lean and Six Sigma into a methodology that aims at a collaborative effort towards business performance improvement and creation of an effective and efficient overall business structure.
-Lean Six Sigma is that methodology that indulges in systematic removal of waste off from value streams (workflows) by eliminating non-value-adding processes and activities.
+Blending the two specialisms of Lean and Six Sigma into a methodology that aims at a collaborative effort toward business performance improvement and the creation of an effective and efficient overall business structure.
+Lean Six Sigma is a methodology that indulges in the systematic removal of waste from value streams (workflows) by eliminating non-value-adding processes and activities.

 With Lean’s waste elimination and Six Sigma’s removal of defects to ensure quality, these characteristics amalgamate to produce a winning formula for any business strategy.
 The waste is called “muda” and represents wastes in the following areas: (also, TIMWOODS)

-Holders of Lean Six Sigma Black Belt certification are methodology drivers when it comes to implementation of high levels of Lean Six Sigma practices.
-They often lead the project that undertakes the task of improvement process performance that finally trickles down to improving different sorts of business problems.
+Holders of Lean Six Sigma Black Belt certification are methodology drivers when it comes to the implementation of high levels of Lean Six Sigma practices.
+They often lead the project that undertakes the task of improving process performance which finally trickles down to improving different sorts of business problems.

 While we call these Black Belt holders as leaders, their influence is also dusted towards their team members and immediate colleagues.
 This lean six sigma Black Belt certification even ensures that the factor of “people” is taken into consideration and not only limits this aspect to process and procedure.

-While all the different belt holders are made aware of the basic step-by-step approach or phases of Lean Six Sigma Black Belt project undertakes, it’s but obvious that I include this lesson right here, before you go any further.
-Having been armored with Six Sigma, this methodology will be really familiar so let’s have a quick go-through.
+While all the different belt holders are made aware of the basic step-by-step approach or phases of the Lean Six Sigma Black Belt project undertakes, it’s obvious that I include this lesson right here before you go any further.
+Having been armored with Six Sigma, this methodology will be really familiar, so let’s have a quick go-through.
 The approach undertaken with Lean Six Sigma is the starting point for even the Black Belt holders and is called DMAIC (pronounced: duh-may-ik):

-- Define – The project is defined in this stage and a project charter is created demarking the exact notions of the project and its objective(s).
+- Define – The project is defined in this stage, and a project charter is created, demarking the exact notions of the project and its objective(s).
 The project charter defines the problem that the project intends to solve.
-Other necessary information with the charter are the bottom-line metrics, the team members involved, and the scope of the project.
+Other necessary information with the charter is the bottom-line metrics, the team members involved, and the scope of the project.

 - Measure – The idea of this phase is to determine in quantity the current baselines for the project so that it can form the basis of measurement of improvement once the project is completely executed.
 The gap is recognized between the current and expected standards of the business.
 Here the team collaborates and decides on what needs to be measured and the way to measure those elements.

-- Analyze – In this phase the root cause of the problem is identified and the level of current damage is also analyzed.
+- Analyze – In this phase, the root cause of the problem is identified, and the level of current damage is also analyzed.
 Once identified, the root cause is validated before further actions are levied upon the project.
-Methodologies, such as the 5 Whys and Ishikawa diagram, are used to find out the root cause of the problem in question.
+Methodologies, such as the 5 Whys and Ishikawa diagrams, are used to find out the root cause of the problem in question.